oceanbase/docker-images/oceanbase-ce/README.md

 ## Introduction

-The `oceanbase-ce` Docker image, available on [Docker Hub](https://hub.docker.com/r/oceanbase/oceanbase-ce), is designed for users to quickly set up an OceanBase environment for testing purposes.
+The `oceanbase-ce` Docker image, available on [dockerhub](https://hub.docker.com/r/oceanbase/oceanbase-ce), [quay.io](https://quay.io/repository/oceanbase/oceanbase-ce) and [ghcr.io](https://ghcr.io/oceanbase/oceanbase-ce), is designed for users to quickly set up an OceanBase environment for testing purposes.

 ### Key Considerations:
 - This image is intended for testing only; do not use it in production environments.